 Entertainment Carey Mulligan to star in ‘Girls & Boys’ Off-Broadway The play is transferring from London’s West End to the Minetta Lane Theatre.
 Carey Mulligan's one-woman performance in "Girls & Boys" has been celebrated across the pond in London.
 Photo Credit: Getty Images / Nicholas Hunt By Vinnie Mancuso Special to amNewYork Updated April 30, 2018 2:53 PM Print Share fbShare Tweet gShare Email Listen up, boys and girls: Carey Mulligan is returning to the New York stage.
 The actress will bring her celebrated performance in Denis Kelly’s West End production of “Girls & Boys” to Greenwich Village’s Minetta Lane Theatre for a five-week limited engagement, beginning June 12.
 The play, directed by Lyndsey Turner (“Saint George and the Dragon”), follows the entirety of a couple’s relationship — from their meet-cute at an airport queue to the crumbling of their marriage — as recounted entirely by Mulligan’s unnamed narrator.
 Audiobook giant Audible will produce the transfer and release a recording of Mulligan’s “Girls & Boys” performance as an audioplay.
 “Audible is seeking to transform the theater experience and usher in a new era for audio drama,” Audible’s Kate Navin said in a statement.
 Mulligan, 32, made her Broadway debut in 2008 in a production of Anton Chekhov’s “The Seagull.”
 In 2015, the London native nabbed a lead actress Tony nomination for her performance in David Hare’s “Skylight.”
 Best known for her screen work, Mulligan was nominated for a best actress Oscar for 2009’s “An Education.”
 She recently starred in the BBC and Netflix coproduction “Collateral” and director Dee Rees’ triumphant Mississippi-set “Mudbound.”
-By Vinnie Mancuso Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Vinnie Mancuso Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.